I-Gringeri/CPE322/README.md

 # CPE322
 **github for labs within CPE 322**
-*got to do the labs for this class*
+*here are all the labs with links* :joy:

 ### Labs
 ---